saurabhkumar998/validation-and-exception-handing-spring-boot/README.md

 # exception-handing-spring-boot
-learning exception handling in spring boot application
+learning validation and exception handling in spring boot application

 There are two ways to handle exceptions in a spring boot application: